How to attract birds to your garden and encourage them to stay

 Early autumn is the best time of year to clean bird houses, with the old nest being thrown out and any other materials brushed out.

 Cleaning bird houses will also get rid of bugs, who frequently make them their homes.
 It's best to keep the interior of the box as dry as possible, so when cleaning out the box, just use a small, stiff brush.

 Top tips for attracting birds and encouraging them to stay

 Now you know the basics, here are some further tips to attract birds and encourage them to stay:

 - Position feeders close to your bird house to entice feathered visitors to begin exploring your garden.
 For tits, try leaving out peanuts or sunflower hearts; for woodpeckers and nuthatches, suet; and for robins, wrens, and thrushes, mealworms.
-Move the feeders away from the box once birds have discovered it because the activity they encourage can disturb nesting birds.

 Hopefully, we’ve given you some great ideas for how to attract birds to your garden.